What should you really know about browsing for homes online?

-Ultimately though, ask your agent to help you interpret what you find.
-The best agents have hyper-local knowledge of the market and may even know details and histories of some properties.
+Ultimately though, ask your broker to help you interpret what you find.
+The best brokers have hyper-local knowledge of the market and may even know details and histories of some properties.
 If a listing seems too good to be true, your agent will likely know why.

-At the end of the day, property sites are kind of like CliffsNotes for a neighborhood: they show you active listings, sold properties, home prices, and sales histories.
-All that data will give you a working knowledge, but it will not be exhaustive.
+At the end of the day, property sites are kind of like “Cliffs Notes” for a neighborhood: they show you active listings, sold properties, home prices, and sales histories.
+All this data will give you a working knowledge, but it will not be exhaustive.

-To assess all of this information and gather facts about any home you’re eyeing, like how far the local elementary school is from the house or where the closest Soul Cycle is, talk to your Realtor®.
+To assess all this information and gather facts about any home you’re eyeing, like how far the local elementary school is from the house or where the closest fitness facility is, talk to your REALTOR®.

-“Partnering with a Realtor delivers the peace of mind which comes from working with a real person, a real advocate, and a real and trusted professional who is committed to their clients’ futures and neighborhoods just as much as they are,” said Denise McDonald, President of Snohomish County-Camano Association of Realtors.
+“Partnering with a REALTOR® delivers the peace of mind which comes from working with a real person, a real advocate, and a real and trusted professional who is committed to their clients’ futures and neighborhoods just as much as they are,” said Jennifer Pederson, President of Snohomish County-Camano Association of REALTORS®.

 Want to go deeper?
 Consider these sites and sources: